lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 5.2 Scripts Should Mostly Start Systems

-A normal `Script` or `LocalScript` should usually perform a limited amount of startup operate and then hand control to modules.
+A normal `Script` or `LocalScript` should usually perform a limited amount of startup work and then hand control to modules.

 ##### **Preferred**